theupdateframework/taps/tap14.md

 Repository updates to a new minor or patch specification version shall be done by uploading new metadata files in the new format to the proper directory.
-So if a repository updates from 2.0.0 to 2.1.0, the 2.1.0 metadata would go in the directory named 2.
+So if a repository updates from 2.0.0 to 2.1.0, the 2.1.0 metadata would go in the same directory.
 Minor and patch version changes are backwards compatible, so clients using version 2.0.0 will still be able to parse metadata written using version 2.1.0.